Clostridioides difficile: Human pathogen

 Pathogenic C. difficile strains produce multiple toxins.
 The best-characterized are enterotoxin (C. difficile toxin A) and cytotoxin (C. difficile toxin B), both of which may produce diarrhea and inflammation in infected patients (C. difficile colitis), although their relative contributions have been debated.
 The diarrhea may range from a few days of intestinal fluid loss to life-threatening pseudomembranous colitis, which is associated with intense colon inflammation and pseudomembrane formation on the intestinal mucosal surface.
 This may progress to toxic megacolon, a severe form of colonic distention that can put a patient at risk for colon perforation, sepsis and shock.
 Toxins A and B are glucosyltransferases that target and inactivate the Rho family of GTPases.
 Toxin B (cytotoxin) induces actin depolymerization by a mechanism correlated with a decrease in the ADP-ribosylation of the low molecular mass GTP-binding Rho proteins.
 A binary toxin (AB toxin), but its role in disease is not fully understood.

 Additional virulence factors include an adhesion factor that mediates the binding to human colonic cells and a hyaluronidase.
 The bacterium also produces the chemical para-cresol, which inhibits the growth of other microbes in its vicinity and allows it to outcompete normal human gut flora.

+The production of these toxins is not constitutive but is instead tightly controlled by metabolic and environmental signals.
+CodY is a global nutrient-sensing repressor that suppresses toxin gene expression when preferred amino acids such as proline, glycine, leucine, and valine are abundant.
+As these nutrients become limiting, CodY-mediated repression is relieved, permitting toxin production.
+CcpA links carbon availability to toxin regulation, with high glycolytic flux repressing tcdA and tcdB expression.
+The redox-sensing regulator Rex further connects the NADH/NAD⁺ ratio to virulence gene expression.
+Nitrosative stress generated by host immune cells in the form of reactive nitrogen species (RNS) represents an additional environmental signal shaping toxin production.
+The transcriptional regulator HcpR mediates C. difficiles defense against RNS, and disruption of this defense is associated with elevated TcdA and TcdB toxin production.